NCHS-Software-Engineering/RetakeWork/README.md

 2. Open the project folder
 3. Install necessary packages via npm install (as outlined below)
 3. Add a .env file in the server folder and in the src folder
+4. Add the env file data (from Dr. Miller)
-4. Add necessary env variables
+5. Add necessary env variables
-5. open two terminals
+6. open two terminals
-6. In one terminal, run cd server, then npm run dev
+7. In one terminal, run cd server, then npm run dev
-7. In the other terminal, run cd retake-app, then run npm start
+8. In the other terminal, run cd retake-app, then run npm start
-8. Enjoy!
+9. Enjoy!

 ## Project Architecture
 | Package | Description |